Hawaii - Big Island/Kona Vacations

 Dolphin Days Summer Fest

 June.
-A 3-day extravaganza including a charity golf tournament; tropical heat wave pool party; and the Great Waikoloa Food, Wine, and Music Festival featuring 20 of Hawaii’s best chefs and concerts with top jazz musicians.
+A 3-day extravaganza including a charity golf tournament, a tropical heat wave pool party and the Great Waikoloa Food, Wine and Music Festival, featuring 20 of Hawaii’s best chefs and concerts with top jazz musicians.
 Held at the Hilton Waikoloa Village.

 Parker Ranch 4th of July Horse Races and Rodeo

 July.
-Includes action-packed rodeo events, horseracing, food, and more.
-The rodeo provides visitors a rare glimpse at real-life paniolo in action.
+Includes action-packed rodeo events, horseracing, food and more.
+The rodeo gives visitors a rare glimpse at real-life paniolo in action.
 Held at Parker Ranch in Waimea.